 What the future holds

-The first game was made over a three year period on a shoe string budget financed by working night shifts and as such there were a lot of features which I was not able to add, due to time and money constraints.
+The first game was made over a six year period on a shoe string budget financed by working night shifts and as such there were a lot of features which I was not able to add, due to time and money constraints.